DaveFellow/ng-resman-source/projects/ng-resman/README.md

 - {apiUrl}{prefix}/{id}/{path}
 - {apiUrl}{prefix}/{path}/{id} <-- If idLocation is set to 'afterPath'.
 More Below.

-## Status
-The *status* object will manage the life cycle of each action request.

-    this.resourceService.status

-Each action has its own status management which can be accessed by using the *.status* property on the resource service.
-For example:

-    this.resourceService.status.get('list')
-    this.resourceService.status.set('create', 'success')

-The *.get()* and *.set()* methods are basically getter and setter for each action status, in which are include all the basic actions listed above, though you can also add your own action status if necessary.

-The *.get()* method will return a *Status* type value, which can have one of the following string values:
-- idle
-- loading
-- success
-- error

-The status of each of the built-in actions is automatically updated during the request process and can be used in your controllers to perform instructions depending on the life cycle moment of each request.

-There are other methods that will check whether an action is in a specific status or not, each accept the name of the action as a parameter (put as an example bellow):

-    .status.isIdle('list')
-    .status.isLoading('create')
-    .status.isSuccess('details')
-    .status.isError('destroy')

-The *.set()* method will accept the name of an action as first parameter and the status as second parameter, though there are shortcuts methods for setting specific status per action, these only accept the name of the action as a parameter:

-    .status.setIdle('list')
-    .status.setLoading('create)
-    .status.setSuccess('details')
-    .status.setError('destroy')

-Arbitrary action names can also be set as a parameter, in that case an status with that name will be created.
-For example, if we set:

-    .status.setLoading('customAction')

-Then we can do:

-    .status.get('customAction')

-And it will return 'loading' as a value.

-``DISCLAIMER: The *status* object doesn't contain the response's state/data of each request, since that should be handled at the developer discretion.
-Its only purpose is to serve as an indication for the life cycle moment of each request.``

 ## Custom Resource Actions
 Many times we want to make custom actions outside of the built-in ones (list, create, etc.) and also keep the routes building and status management of the resource manager, in that case we can create a method that returns an Observable, decorated with any of the Resource Action Decorators depending on your need: